 Most of us experience joint pain and discomfort at some point in our lives.
 Swelling, redness, and stiffness can accompany joint pain.
-As a health copywriter we write about his often.
 You already know what comes next – a range of motion becomes limited and performing some everyday tasks turns into a mission impossible.
 Joint pain occurs due to numerous reasons starting from injuries to joint diseases or some other health conditions that could affect your joints too.
 Some common mistakes we repeat every day increase the risk of joint pain and avoid them could help you minimise the odds of dealing with the uncomfortable symptoms mentioned above.
 Here are nine mistakes you should stop making.

 Proper posture is essential as it promotes adequate alignment of the spine and joints while allowing you to breathe correctly.
 Unfortunately, most of us have an inferior position, and it increases the risk of joint pain.

 Lousy posture places abnormal pressure on your body, and it comes difficult for the muscles to take the pressure off the joints.
 Your joints are more susceptible to injuries and osteoarthritis.
 To minimise the risk of joint pain, you should focus more on practising good posture when standing, sitting, walking, and lifting heavy objects.

 Smoking isn’t just bad for your lungs, heart health, brain health, skin, and everything else, but it is also one of many causes of joint pain.
 The Annals of Rheumatic Diseases published a study which found that men with knee osteoarthritis who smoke sustain a greater cartilage loss and they have more severe illness than nonsmokers.

 A separate study which appeared in the Osteoarthritis Cartilage discovered that smokers have a higher risk of musculoskeletal pain.